 GlycoMimetics, Inc., a clinical stage biotechnology company, focuses on the discovery and development of glycomimetic drugs to address unmet medical needs resulting from diseases in the United States.
-The company develops lead product rivipansel, a glycomimetic drug candidate that has completed Phase II clinical trials for the treatment of vaso-occlusive crisis, a debilitating and painful condition that occurs periodically throughout the life of a person with sickle cell disease.
-It also develops GMI-1271, a specific E-selectin antagonist to treat acute myeloid leukemia and other hematologic cancers; and GMI-1051 and other drug candidates for pseudomonas virulence factors.
-The company has a ...
+The company is developing its lead product candidates include rivipansel, a pan-selectin antagonist, which is in Phase III clinical trials for the treatment of vaso-occlusive crisis, a debilitating and painful condition that occurs periodically throughout the life of a person with sickle cell disease; and GMI-1271, an E-selectin antagonist to treat acute myeloid leukemia and other hematologic cancers.
+Its GMI-1359, a combined CXCR4 and E-selectin antagonist, being readied for the clinical devel...

 Founded in 2003

 GlycoMimetics, Inc. Doses First Patient in Phase 2 Portion of Clinical Trial of GMI-1271 in Newly Diagnosed Acute Myeloid Leukemia